smikhalevski/doubter/README.md

 // ❌ ValidationError: exclusion at /: Must not be equal to 42
 ```

-Exclude prohibits value at _both input and output_:
+Exclude prohibits value for _both input and output_:

 ```ts
 const shape3 = d.number().transform(value => value * 2).exclude(42);